Attention Prospective Candidates

 POSITIONS OPEN FOR ELECTION

 Candidates for all positions must be individual members of VVA in good standing.
-Candidates for any of the National Officer positions must meet the requirements to hold office, as set down in the VVA National Constitution under Article I, Section 5, Paragraph A, as revised August 18, 2011:
+Candidates for any of the National Officer positions must meet the requirements in the VVA National Constitution under Article I, Section 5, Paragraph A, as revised August 16, 2013.

 Candidates for At-Large and Regional Board of Directors must meet similar requirements, as set down in the VVA National Constitution.
 Candidates for Regional Board positions must reside within the region they wish to represent.

 CONDUCT OF CAMPAIGNS

 Candidates may not solicit or accept campaign contributions in any form from VVA or from any VVA state council or chapter.
-Candidates may not solicit or accept any campaign endorsement from VVA, any state council or chapter, or VVA newsletters, newspapers, websites, or electronic mail sites.
+Candidates may not solicit or accept any campaign endorsement from VVA, any VVA state council or chapter, or VVA newsletters, newspapers, websites, or electronic mail sites.

-It is not the wish, nor is it the intention, of the VVA Elections Committee to embroil prospective candidates in unnecessary red tape in order for them to have their names on the 2013 VVA National Election Ballot.
-There are, however, certain steps that must be followed by all candidates to keep the election process within the guidelines of the VVA National Constitution and to make the process fair and even.
+It is not the wish, nor is it the intention, of the VVA Elections Committee to embroil prospective candidates in unnecessary red tape in order for them to have their names on the 2015 VVA National Election Ballot.
+There are, however, certain steps that must be followed by all candidates in order to keep the election process within the guidelines of the VVA National Constitution and to make the process fair and even.
 The failure of a candidate to play by the rules or meet the requirements of the VVA National Constitution and the Elections Committee may cause that candidate to be disqualified and his or her name removed from the ballot.

 The VVA Elections Committee welcomes those members who are about to step forward and take part in a most important part of VVA: the election of Officers and Board Members who will guide VVA for the next two years.